jupyterlite/jupyterlite/docs/troubleshooting.md

 To fix this issue, you can try the following:

 - Use a different browser.
 Currently we support the latest Chrome and Firefox versions.
-  However it is known that Service Workers are not supported in the private mode of Firefox.
+  However it is known that Service Workers are not supported in Firefox private windows.
 - Clear the browser cache.
-This may help purge older versions of the Service Worker that might still be registered, for example after an update of JupyterLite.
+This can help purge older versions of the Service Worker that might still be registered, for example after a JupyterLite version update.

 See the [Contents](./reference/contents.md) documentation for more information.